Mindful/site-3/content/blog/mwe-lookup/index.md

 ![MWE trie](mwe_trie.png)

-Using the MWE trie as our lexicon, we can gather possible MWEs with a depth-first search starting at the root that aborts whenever continuing down a branch of the trie would require constituent words not found in the sentence.
+Using the MWE trie as our lexicon, we can gather possible MWEs with a depth-first search starting at the root, which aborts when we hit a node for a word missing from the sentence.
 That is, we can traverse only the parts of the trie that are subsets of the words in the sentence.

 ```python
 class TrieNode: